Gain more freedom from your phone with these 5 tips that will train your brain and your body to touch your phone less often.

 My primary focus, for now, is the smartphone; and honestly, all my research has been fascinating!

 I’m most interested in the smartphone because it’s currently the only “device” Dave and I use outside of our computers (which are mainly used for work purposes).
 And, based on societal norms, smartphones will eventually be a device each of our children will need to learn to use as well.

 As is often the case, my feet are parked firmly in the “all things in moderation” camp as I view my phone as a TOOL that can be used for good or bad.

 However… Dave and I want to do our best to use our phones as tools for good — both for our own mental health and to model appropriate technology usage for our growing children.

 NOTE: I’m often asked what devices our children use.
-My answer is simple (for now!) because they currently have no access to devices.
+My answer is simple (for now!) because they currently have no access to devices, outside of our “home phone”.
 This is truly not a punishment or a tension point in our home.

 The older 3 use computers at school, but I suppose since devices are not given as an option at home, the kids simply don’t ask.
-They do watch TV on Saturday mornings and we sometimes do Facetime with relatives.
+They do watch TV on Saturday mornings, we often have a family “movie night” on the weekends, and we sometimes do Facetime with relatives.

 I don’t think this is the only “right” or “correct” approach… it’s just what works for us for now.
 We are always open to changing our approach as our children’s needs change.

 Based on what I’ve read and learned over the past year, Dave and I both decided to be more intentional about not using (or even touching) our phones unless we needed them for a very specific purpose.

 I’m honestly a little embarrassed to admit how hard it was for us (at least initially).